uvarc/rc-learning/content/courses/fortran-introduction/array_intrinsics.md

 A has shape(4,5,6).
 Then
 `SUM(A,2)` has shape (4,6) and elements `SUM(A(i,:,j))`.

 Pay attention to how sum and product work when a dimension is specified.
-It can be nonintuitive.
+It can be unintuitive.
 {{< code file="/courses/fortran-introduction/codes/arraysum.f90" lang="fortran" >}}

 ## Masking Array Intrinsics